 Argentina is Latin America’s second-largest country and shares with Chile one of the world’s longest international borders – and at Los Antiguos, you can cross this borderline walking.
 From North to South, those two countries snuggle on about 5,300 kilometers!

 Unless you are flying, these dimensions can make travelling a bit challenging.
 Routes can be very long, trips of about 15 hours are not unusual.

 Buenos Aires and me – from the must-sees to the hidden gems: It was love at first sight.
-The stately baroque architecture like in Madrid, the elegant cafés – even a bit more charming than those in Paris.
-Old fashioned gelato parlors like in Rome.
-The powerful street art of Bogotá next to the picturesque decay of old Havana.
+The stately baroque architecture like in Barcelona, the elegant cafés – even a bit more charming than those in Paris.
+Old-fashioned gelato parlors like in Rome.
+The powerful street art of Bogotá is next to the picturesque decay of old Havana.

 This city simply has it all.

 The beauty and energy of Buenos Aires took me by storm – and was definitely the highlight of my first trip to Argentina.

 Dramatically jagged mountains, covered by a picturesque layer of eternal snow overtowering fir-covered hills – Bariloche is a Swiss Vacation, however, on the Opposite Side of the Globe.
 Trouts jumping in ice-cold turquoise waters of glacier lakes, rivers, and creeks.

 Still not Swiss enough?
 Well, the town of San Carlos de Bariloche cranks it up a notch by manufacturing some of the world’s best artisan chocolate and making you pose with a Saint Bernard dog – including the small barrel of rum around the neck; his neck, not yours.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.